 Advanced Built Green® homes and communities are spreading across the state.
 This panel session will discuss three groundbreaking communities outside the Central Puget Sound that are pushing the envelope to Net Zero and beyond.
 Our panel includes three pioneering women effecting change in Northwest design and construction, as well as a respected Built Green verifier.
-The projects they present will highlight the strategies and tactics, challenges, and successes in getting full communities of Built Green® 5-Star Net Zero homes to market affordably.
+The projects they present will highligh strategies, tactics, challenges, and successes in getting full communities of 5-star Net Zero homes to market affordably.

 Sandy has tutored others in understanding the power of community land trusts as a tool for land reform and empowerment.
 She appreciates bold vision and enjoys the relationship between unskilled volunteer labor and highly skilled professionals to pull off projects.

 As the founder of Living Shelter in 1992, Terry is an early adopter of deeply sustainable homes and lifestyles.
-Her outreach includes her own radio talk show program (The Eco-Logical Home), handson straw bale construction training, and many green conference presentations—all with a goal to help facilitate a more resilient future.
+Her outreach includes her own radio talk show program (The Eco-Logical Home), hands-on straw bale construction training, and many green conference presentations—all with a goal of helping facilitate a more resilient future.

 Since the early 1970s, Martha has worked in the construction industry as laborer, carpenter, inspector, project manager, and spec homebuilder.
-In the late ‘70s, the threat of living 15 miles from twin nuke plants sparked her interest in conservation and renewable energy.
-Besides building places for people to live, Martha helps to spread the word about high performance homebuilding and low impact development.
+In the late 70s, the threat of living 15 miles from twin nuclear plants sparked her interest in conservation and renewable energy.
+Besides building places for people to live, Martha helps to spread the word about high-performance homebuilding and low-impact development.